aamazie/pokemongen1fasthack/README.txt

 BIT MAP FOR WARPING TO DIFFERENT LOCATIONS WITH THE WARPING / REF ITEM ^^
+# CORRESPONDS TO # OF ITEM WITH THE WARPING / REF ITEM

 # 	Hex 	Location 	Bank[1]
 000 	0x00 	Pallet Town 	6
 001 	0x01 	Viridian City 	6